advait03/MAC_A1_CS6230/Pipelined_Project_fp_Coverage/README.md

 The user can increase the range using the computational resources available.
 The sample coverage report shows 100% coverage for the test cases chosen!
 Report can be found in the mac folder.

+### We have included only +ve test cases.
+This is because 0 can't be represented accurately in fp32, and we wanted to avoid inconsistencies.
-Make a clone of the mac folder in this repo.
+Make a clone of the Mac folder in this repo.
 Run the following commands.
 ## To activate pyenv

 ```